kyma-project/istio/docs/user/troubleshooting/03-05-increase-verbosity-of-ingress-logs.md

 # Increase Verbosity of the Istio Ingress Logs

 In order to diagnose connection issues you may need more verbose logs in the Istio Ingress container.

-Such logs may help to understand whether the request comes to the Ingress and what happens to it.
+Such logs may help determine whether the request comes to the Ingress and what happens to it.

 ## Enable Access Logs

-An Access Log is a main observability feature.
+An access log is the main observability feature.
 It contains a detailed log entry for every request that is processed.

-Istio allows to enable access logging by the Telemetry Custom Resource.
-For the Istio Ingress Gateway it can be easily done in the following way:
+With Istio, you can enable access logging by the Telemetry custom resource (CR).
+To enable access logging for the Istio Ingress Gateway, run:

 ```bash
 cat <<EOF | kubectl apply -f -